-As part of the Okaloosa County Public Library Cooperative, the library extends free services to the entire county population.
+The Destin Library provides a safe place for selecting materials, reading, researching, studying, writing, and attending Library or community sponsored programs and meetings.
+The library is supported by city and county taxpayers and, as part of the Okaloosa County Public Library Cooperative, extends free services to the entire county population.
 Get an introduction to the Okaloosa County Public Library Cooperative here.